1973 Atlantic hurricane season: Tropical Storm Christine

-Tropical Storm Delia
+Hurricane Delia

 On August 27, a tropical wave formed over the central Caribbean and tracked towards the west-northwest.
 The system gradually developed organized shower and thunderstorm activity.
 By September 1, a tropical depression developed from the wave.
 By September 3, the depression had intensified into a tropical storm, receiving the name Delia, and began tracking more towards the west.
 A complex steering pattern began to take place later on that day, resulting in the creation of a more hostile environment for tropical cyclones in the Gulf of Mexico.
-As Delia neared the Texas coastline, it managed to intensify into a strong tropical storm with winds of 70 mph (110 km/h).
+As Delia neared the Texas coastline, it managed to intensify into a Category 1 hurricane with winds of 85 mph (140 km/h).
 The lowest pressure was recorded at 986 mbar (hPa; 986 mbar) at this time.
-Shortly thereafter, the cyclone made its first landfall in Freeport, Texas late on September 4.
+Shortly thereafter, the cyclone made its first landfall in Freeport, Texas late on September 4 just after weakening to tropical storm intensity.
 After executing a counterclockwise loop, the storm made landfall in Freeport again on September 5.
 After moving inland, the storm quickly weakened, becoming a depression on September 6 before dissipating early the next day over northern Mexico.

 Due to the erratic track of the storm along the Texas coastline, widespread heavy rains fell in areas near the storm and in Louisiana.
 Tides up to 6 ft, in addition to rainfall up to 13.9 in, caused significant flooding in the Galveston-Freeport area.
 Up to $3 million was reported in damages to homes due to the flooding.
 Throughout Louisiana, there was substantial flooding of farmland.
 Damages to crops amounted to $3 million.
 In addition to the flooding rains produced by Delia, eight tornadoes also touched down due to the storm, injuring four people.
 Five people were killed during Delia, two drowned during floods, two died in a car accident and the other died from a heart attack while boarding up his home.

-Tropical Depression Eleven
+Unnamed tropical storm

 On September 6, a tropical depression formed over the northwestern Caribbean Sea within a trough of low pressure extended southeastward from Delia, which was situated over southeast Texas at the time.
 The depression remained weak until it reached the Texas coastline on September 10.
 Once onshore, it produced significant rainfall, causing significant damage that was attributed to Tropical Storm Delia.
 After turning northeast and tracking inland, the depression quickly increased in forward speed before dissipating over North Carolina on September 14.

 Along the coasts of Texas and Louisiana, the depression produced significant amounts of rainfall, peaking at 11.15 in near Freeport.
 Several areas in southern Louisiana recorded rainfall exceeding 5 in with a maximum amount of 9.2 in falling in Kinder.
 Significant rainfall was also recorded in the Carolinas and Georgia, with numerous areas recording over 3 in.
 A maximum of 9.35 in fell near Whitmire, South Carolina before the system dissipated.
 In all, the depression resulted in an additional $22 million in crop losses in southern Louisiana.